Skip to main content

 🌍

-Real-World Connection Geometry appears in signs, tiles, building designs, and food portions such as cutting a sandwich into halves or fourths.
+Real-World Connection Geometry appears in signs, tiles, building designs, game boards, and food portions such as cutting a sandwich or pizza into fair shares.
+Equal-share language also shows up whenever people divide something so everyone gets the same amount.